itspyguru/itspyguru/README.md

 - 🔭 Primary Coding language : Python
 - 🌱 Currently learning Automation and Cracking
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2026 Goals: Taking [cybiqon.in](https://cybiqon.in) to great heights
 - 📫 How to reach me : The fastest way to reach me is by Telegram

 - ⚡ Fun fact : I am a melomaniac, an Otaku and a fan of Ruskin Bond Stories 🤣.